Jean-Tinland/simple-bar/README.md

 - Sound level & mute indicator
 - Wifi (active/inactive) & wifi name
 - Wifi toggle on click
+- Date (en-UK & short or long format, you can ajust it to your preference in simple-bar settings)
-- Date and time (en-UK & 24h format)
+- Time (en-UK & 24h or 12h format, you can ajust it to your preference in simple-bar settings)
 - Day progress indicator (from midnight to midnight) in time widget

 (\*) You'll need to manually refresh simple-bar when system theme switch its own theme.\